midnightntwrk/midnight-architecture/proposals/0020-local-proving-modalities.md

 performance to noticeably slower than native, but somewhat acceptable levels (usually 20-30s for a Zswap spend proof on a M1 Max/10 core machine).
 These times indicate possibility of reaching even 5 minutes proving time for real-world transactions on consumer hardware.
-There are multiple additional issues though with this approach:
+There are multiple additional issues and considerations with this approach:
 1. It requires using an unstable feature of Rust compiler (`target-features=+atomics`).
    This poses a stability risk - with possible future releases of the Rust toolchain, behavior of this implementation might change in a way, which requires adjustments of our (or our dependencies) code.
-But even more importantly - it poses a security risk, in a particularly sensitive area (after all proving involves processing private data, including wallet secret keys!).
 2. Usage of shared array buffers, crucial to enabling efficient memory sharing between web workers, is constrained with cross-origin isolation in an aftermath of Spectre vulnerability (https://web.dev/articles/coop-coep,